-Score your organisation's GDPR compliance across {total} items in {sections} categories.
+Score your organisation's GDPR compliance across 30 items in 6 categories.
 Free.
 Takes 10 minutes.

 Map every category of personal data your firm processes (client files, HR records, marketing) to one of the six lawful bases.
 Document the rationale in your Records of Processing Activities.